thkl/hm-influxdb/README.md

 The addon will also add device or channel names into a entry so you are able to identify your time series by the device name.

+The current retention time for a database created by the addon are 30 days.
+This is a subject to change by a later version.